 Scientific Name: Carcharhinus Melanopterus

-• The Blacktip Reef Shark is often confused with the Blacktip Shark (Carcharhinus Limbatus), but the two are completely different species.
+• The Blacktip Reef Shark is often confused with the Blacktip Shark (Carcharhinus Limbatus), but the two are completely different shark species.

-• A Blacktip reef shark needs to stay swimming in order to stay alive.
+• A Blacktip reef shark needs to keep swimming in order to stay alive.
 Water only enters their gills whilst moving, providing them with vital oxygen, so if they stop for a long period of time they will suffocate.

 • They can easily detect movement or contrast in low light conditions by using electroreception to locate their prey - although they cannot discern the shape of the object.